jedevc/fyp-report/report.md

 for compatibility, while an if statement will check that it's condition is compatible as a boolean value.

-However, because we are aiming for compatibility with the C type system, since we are compiling to C, we can't simply create an entirely new type system from scratch.
-In fact, due to the fact that the C type system is so complex, and built upon decades of historical baggage, it's highly complex nature makes it incredibly difficult to replicate perfectly.
+However, because we are aiming for compatibility with the C type system, since we are compiling to C, we can't create an entirely new type system from scratch.
+In fact, due to the fact that the C type system is so complex, and built upon decades of historical baggage, it's incredibly difficult to replicate perfectly, specifically, the implicit type conversion and promotion rules.
 As a result, we simply create a minimal type system model of how C performs it's type checking, relying on explicit casts for cases that fall outside of these well-defined realms.

 The type model can be simply described by defining two kinds of types - concrete types, such as an integer `int` or a string `*char`, and abstract